Mismiles/project-clinical-calculator/README.md

 The technologies used include:

 - [Html]
+The basis of the project was made using HTML

 - [CSS]
+CSS was used to add styles on top of Bootstrap

 - [Bootstrap] (https://getbootstrap.com/)
+Bootstrap was used for sytling, the form and formating positioning.

 - [Vanilla Javascript]
-    - This project uses javascript to add functionally.
+This project uses javascript to add functionally.
 Additionally it uses Javascript to calculate ideal body weight, body mass index, creatinine clearence (kidney function), the initial dose of vancomycin, the maintenace dose of vancomycin and the frequency of monitoring of the drug.

 - [JQuery](https://jquery.com)
-    - The project uses **JQuery** to simplify DOM manipulation.
+The project uses **JQuery** to simplify DOM manipulation.
+In this project, it was only used for the bootrap features.

 ## Testing